Master of Science in Physician Assistant Studies (CUW)

 Advanced Placement: Concordia University Wisconsin's Physician Assistant program does not accept advanced placement, transfer credit or experiential learning to matriculating students.
 All PA program courses must be completed at Concordia University in sequence.

 Employment: The PA program strongly discourages working while attending the program.
-The PA program is in intensive didactic and clinical educational program that involves an average of at least 40 to 50 hours per week, in addition to study, laboratory, and other activities.
+The PA program is an intensive didactic and clinical educational program that involves an average of at least 40 to 50 hours per week, in addition to study, laboratory, and other activities.
 Most students find they cannot be academically successful in the program if they attempt to work.
 During the clinical year, students are not allowed to work due to the number of hours required in the clinical setting which includes being on call.
 Students are not allowed to be substituted for staff at any time during their education.

 General Academic Information